 Loneliness is becoming an epidemic in the western world and the African diaspora is catching up fast.
 Over the last few years, I’ve heard of people who’d died only to be discovered when the neighbours reported ‘a funny smell coming from the flat next door’.
 Or seen pictures of people circulating the web because someone died but had no family.
-Not surprising many of these deaths were a result of suicide.
-I’ve also heard stories of seemingly happy people who’d overdosed – tormented souls braving life but feeling under water the whole time.
+Not surprisingly, many of these deaths were as a result of suicide.
+I’ve also heard stories of seemingly happy people who’d overdosed – tormented souls braving life but feeling underwater the whole time.
 And I ask myself….. why?

 That encounter got me thinking of people with serious life problems and are lonely.
 Almost everyone has life problems – whether they are serious or not is a matter of self-preservation, level of perseverance, relationships, family ties, age, general health etc.

 Loneliness has various causes and depends on people’s personality types, age, socio-economic and/or immigration status, general health, relationships etc. My cab driver, for example, appeared extrovert but also demented.
 He appeared out of tune with Britishism – when in Rome….. you get my drift.
-In the 30 minutes it took him to somehow take me home and narrate his life history, I knew he was facing mad life changing circumstances and tough decision and that may tip the scales towards the loony bin if he takes no action.
+In the 30 minutes it took him to somehow take me home and narrate his life history, I knew he was facing mad life-changing circumstances and tough decisions which might tip the scales towards the loony bin if he takes no action.
 To add to his woes, he was also lonely.

 According to mental health experts loneliness is associated with increased risk of mental health problems like depression, anxiety, low self-esteem, sleep problems and high stress.
 Loneliness has been known to exacerbate existing physical problems which can give rise to the aforementioned mental health issues which can lead to catastrophic results like suicide or harm to others.